bugsnag/bugsnag-unity/CONTRIBUTING.md

 ## Releasing a new version

 - Update the CHANGELOG
-- Update the version number in `src/BugsnagUnity.mm`
+- Update the version number in `src/BugsnagUnity.mm` and `android/src/main/java/com/bugsnag/android/unity/UnityClient.java`
 - Build the package

     ```